French Gothic architecture: Restoration and Gothic Revival

+Notre-Dame Basilica, Montreal by James O'Donnell (1823-79).
+The interior takes inspiration from Sainte-Chapelle in Paris.

 A large part of the Gothic architectural heritage of France, particularly the churches and monasteries, had been damaged or destroyed during the Revolution.
 Of the 300 churches in Paris in the 16th century, only 97 still were standing in 1800.
 The Basilica of St Denis had been stripped of its stained glass and monumental tombs, while the statues on the façade of the cathedral of Notre-Dame de Paris had been beheaded and taken down.
 Throughout the country, churches and monasteries had been demolished or turned into barns, cafes, schools, or prisons.
 The first effort to catalogue the remaining monuments was made in 1816 by Alexandre de Laborde, who wrote the first list of "Monuments of France".
 In 1831, interest in Gothic architecture grew even greater following the popular success of the romantic novel Notre-Dame de Paris by Victor Hugo.
 In 1832, Hugo wrote an article for the Revue des deux Mondes, which declared war against the "massacre of ancient stones" and the "demolishers" of France's past.
 Louis Philippe declared that restoration of churches and other monuments would be a priority of his regime.
 In October 1830, the position of Inspector of Historical Monuments had been created by the Interior Minister, François Guizot, a professor of history at the Sorbonne.
 In 1833, Prosper Mérimée became its second Inspector, and by far the most energetic and long-lasting.
 He held the position for twenty-seven years.